Off to a flying start with Wellington Airport

 Numerous plans for the airport have been released over the years which have either fallen by the wayside for one reason or another, some have come to fruition like the airport buying land from the Miramar Golf course for additional parking space, and some are currently in progress like discussions on the runway extension.

-Like it or leave from it, at least these days we have an award winning airport terminal to welcome or farewell our guests from – and let’s not forget Gollum!
+Like it or leave from it, at least these days we have an award winning airport terminal to come and go, and welcome or farewell our guests from – and let’s not forget Smaug!

 Images courtesy of Alexander Turnbull Library.